Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 - Especially in image trigger and SLAM layers, in which only one POI can be triggered by a image or placed in SLAM at one time, sub-layers allow you to create much more complex interations.

-If we look at the layer **Example SlamBoxes** of the [Using the AR-vos app tutorial](UsingAR-vosApp.md#slam-example), one tap will place a center box surrounded by several other boxes.
+If we look at the layer example **SlamBoxes** of the [Using the AR-vos app tutorial](UsingAR-vosApp.md#slam-example), one tap will place a center box surrounded by several other boxes.

 ### Image - Example SlamBoxes: one tap places these boxes
 ![AR-vosSLAMBoxes1x_horiz](/documentation/images/AR-vosSLAMBoxes1x_horiz.png)

+.

 However if you look at the porPOIse definition of the layer Example SlamBoxes, it contains only a single POI, called **BellCube.**

-### Image - Example-SlamBoxes: layer definition
+### Image - SlamBoxes: layer definition
 ![SubLayers-DefaultSLAMBoxes_LayerDefinition](/documentation/images/SubLayers-DefaultSLAMBoxes_LayerDefinition.png)

 builds its POIs of five boxes from a single POI with one box and a sub-layer with four more boxes.
 The single center POI **BellCube** has a rotate animation when clicked.
 As this POI references the sub-layer **Slam-Example**, this sub-layer is shown whenever the center POI appears and the sub-layer is rotated whenever the POI is rotated.